finnmglas/Launcher/README.md

 [<img alt="Get on IzzyOnDroid" src="https://gitlab.com/IzzyOnDroid/repo/-/raw/master/assets/IzzyOnDroid.png" title="Download Launcher from Izzys F-droid repo" width="49%">][store-izzyondroid-fdroid]

 ## Contributing
 If _Launcher_ is useful to you, you are very welcome to help developing it!
+Join our [discord]!

 ### Testing
 The easiest way to help improving this app is downloading it and testing.
 We need lots of feedback from you: You can either [review Launcher][store-googleplay] on Google Play or [open an issue][newissue] on GitHub.